Table of Contents

-The ability to fly in chicken is limited and varies from species to species.
-The bigger species of chicken find it difficult to fly but smaller species of chicken fly as high as 25 feet.
+The ability to fly in chickens is limited and varies from species to species.
+The bigger species of chicken find it difficult to fly but smaller species of chickens fly as high as 25 feet.

 How often does chicken eat?